-Democratic-led House panel authorizes subpoenas for Mueller report, evidence
+Democratic-led U.S. House panel authorizes subpoenas for Mueller report, evidence

 WASHINGTON (Reuters) - The Democratic-led U.S. House of Representatives Judiciary Committee voted on Wednesday to authorize subpoenas for Special Counsel Robert Mueller’s full, unredacted report and underlying evidence from his investigation into Russia’s role in the 2016 election.

 The 24-17 vote along party lines - with Democrats in favor and President Donald Trump’s fellow Republicans opposed - authorized the panel’s chairman, Jerrold Nadler, to subpoena Mueller’s material.
-The measure also authorized Nadler, a Democrat, to subpoena documents and testimony from five former Trump aides, including former political advisor Steve Bannon and former White House Counsel Donald McGahn.
+The measure also authorized Nadler, a Democrat, to subpoena documents and testimony from five former Trump aides, including former political adviser Steve Bannon and former White House Counsel Donald McGahn.

 The committee vote escalated congressional pressure on Attorney General William Barr to hand over all that Mueller documented during his 22-month probe, including grand jury evidence.

 The committee’s focus shifted to subpoenas when it became clear that Barr would ignore a Democratic demand for him to turn over the full report by April 2.
-Barr has pledged to share a redacted copy of the nearly 400-page report with Congress and the public by mid-April.
+Barr has pledged to release the nearly 400-page report by mid-April, but were certain portions blacked out for reasons such as protecting secret grand jury information and intelligence-gathering sources and methods.

-Democrats fear that Barr could use redactions to suppress evidence of potential misconduct by Trump and his campaign.
+Democrats have expressed concern Barr, a Trump appointee, could use redactions to suppress evidence of potential misconduct by the president and his campaign.

 “The Trump administration has an idea.
 They want to redact the Mueller report before they provide it to Congress,” Nadler said at committee meeting before the vote.
 “This committee has a job to do. ...
 That job requires us to evaluate the evidence for ourselves.”

+Representative Doug Collins, the committee’s top Republican, said Nadler took the action because Democrats are “desperate for dirt on this president.”

+“This is reckless.
+It’s irresponsible.
+And it’s disingenuous,” Collins said.
+“It’s also confusing since the attorney general is doing exactly what he said he would be doing: making as much of the report public as possible under federal law and departmental policy.”

-Barr’s March 24 summary of the Mueller report said the special counsel did not establish that Trump campaign officials conspired with Russia during the presidential election but also did not exonerate Trump on obstruction of justice.
-Barr himself subsequently concluded that Mueller’s inquiry had not found sufficient evidence to warrant obstruction criminal charges against the president.
+Barr’s March 24 letter to lawmakers explaining Mueller’s “principal conclusions” said the special counsel did not establish that the Trump campaign conspired with Russia during the election but also did not exonerate Trump on obstruction of justice.

+Barr himself subsequently concluded that Mueller’s inquiry had not found sufficient evidence to warrant criminal obstruction charges against Trump.

 Trump has denied collusion with Russia and obstruction of justice.
-Moscow says it did not try to interfere in the election, even though U.S. intelligence agencies concluded that it secretly trying to sway U.S. voters in Trump’s favor.
+Moscow denied election interference.
+Mueller and U.S. intelligence agencies concluded Russia used a campaign of hacking and propaganda to harm Democratic candidate Hillary Clinton and boost Trump.

+Priebus declined to comment.
+William Burck, a lawyer for Priebus, Bannon and McGahn, did not immediately respond to a request for comment.

-Issuing subpoenas would open a new legal front against the Trump administration by Democrats who won control of the House in last year’s congressional elections.
+Issuing subpoenas would open a new legal front against the Trump administration by Democrats, who won control of the House in last year’s congressional elections.
+The potential battle between the executive branch and the legislative branch over the subpoenas could end up being waged in the federal government’s third branch - the judiciary.

-But it is not clear if the Justice Department would simply hand over all the documents they now seek.
-The department could ignore the subpoena, running the risk of being held in contempt of Congress, and prepare for a potentially lengthy battle in the courts.
+The Justice Department declined to comment.
+It was not clear how likely the department would be to hand over the documents.
+It could ignore a subpoena, running the risk of being held in contempt of Congress, and prepare for a potentially lengthy court battle.

 Democrats have pledged to fight all the way to the U.S. Supreme Court to enforce a subpoena and obtain the full report.